 Connected products that seamlessly integrate with a mobile device, rather than just connecting to WiFi, will be able to enter the consumer’s lifestyle far faster than any other solution; mobile is unquestionably the preferred platform for the vast majority of consumers.
 Entering this complicated ecosystem, however, can create unexpected frustrations for consumers who genuinely want a one-touch solution.
 When a consumer runs into trouble, it becomes more difficult to unravel the culprit.

-Despite these frustrations, there is a willingness among consumer to try connected devices.
-In reviewing different consumer types, our research has shown a surprising number of connected devices in each consumers’ lives.
+Despite these frustrations, there is a willingness among consumers to try connected devices.
+In reviewing different consumer types, our research has shown a surprising number of connected devices in each buyer's life.
 Even the most technology-resistant consumer owns a connected device.
-And, depending on what devices they own, each consumer type has unique needs when it comes to how you support their connected ecosystem.
+And, depending on what devices they own, each buyer persona has unique needs when it comes to how you support their connected ecosystem.

 Consumer Types & Their Connected Product Networks

 - Millennials and Gen Z, i.e., digital natives